csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

-Here we’re telling the browser to store the image for 28 days (2,419,200 seconds), that we want to check with the server for updates after that 28-day time limit, and if the image is less than one week (86,400 seconds) out of date, let’s use that one while we fetch the latest version in the background.
+Here we’re telling the browser to store the image for 28 days (2,419,200 seconds), that we want to check with the server for updates after that 28-day time limit, and if the image is less than one day (86,400 seconds) out of date, let’s use that one while we fetch the latest version in the background.

 - - -